Bougainvillea grow very well in pots due to their favorable drainage conditions and with the right care can grow and flower for many years.

 Always place your bougainvillea in full sun even in Winter, as this can prevent the plant dropping its leaves and make sure it is in a room free of draughts from air conditioning or air currents from sources of heat.
 The more stable the temperature the better for your bougainvillea.

 Do not feed bougainvillea in Winter as new growth is susceptible to damage from cold.
-Bougainvillea enters a state of dormancy over Winter in cooler climates with lower light intensity and less hours of light.
+Bougainvillea enters a state of dormancy over Winter in cooler climates with lower light intensity and fewer hours of light.

 This significantly reduces the demand for water, so only water your bougainvillea once every 2 or 3 weeks during Winter.